c0c0n3/kitt4sme/arch/intro/platform.md

 referred to the original proposal to learn more about the details of the KITT4SME workflow activities.

-So where does all this leave us?
-Well, we could say that the main goal of the reference architecture is to define the software infrastructure to support the Kitt4Sme workflow and AI modules.
-But this is a bit of a vague, catch-all statement, so we should put flesh on the bones of it.
+One of the main goals of the reference architecture is to define the software infrastructure to support the KITT4SME workflow and the AI services.
+We begin with introducing the concepts and principles which constitute the foundation of the architecture.
+Then we proceed to show how the platform supports the Diagnose, Compose, Sense and Intervene steps of the KITT4SME workflow.

 ### Key concepts and guiding principles